LLNL/.github/docs/setup_steps.rst

 1. Create a **/docs** folder in your project.
 Then ``cd docs`` to complete most of the remaining steps (exceptions are noted below).
 2. Install `RtD template from GitHub <https://github.com/readthedocs/sphinx_rtd_theme>`_ using Sphinx (``pipenv install sphinx-rtd-theme``).
 3. Initiate Sphinx quickstart (``pipenv run sphinx-quickstart``).
 Answer the questions that follow installation, such as selecting No for setting up build and source separately.
-4. Move the makefile into the /docs folder if it's not there already.
+4. Move the makefile into the ``/docs`` folder if it's not there already.
 5. Confirm the Sphinx version (``pipenv run sphinx-build --version``).
 6. Confirm that docs can build locally (``pipenv run make html``).
 You must be in the /docs directory for this to work.
+Unlike viewing a site on a local port, where newly saved changes auto-regenerate the site, you will need to run this command after every saved change in order to see the new change.

 --------------------------------
 C. Build and Configure Doc Files